navveenb/lean-agentic-ai/lean-agentic-design-thinking/designing-with-fallback-models.md

-# Day 13 – Designing with Fallback Models (FrugalGPT-Style Routing)
+# Designing with Fallback Models (FrugalGPT-Style Routing)
 *Smaller Models First, Bigger Models Only If Needed*

 ---